pypa/distlib/docs/tutorial.rst

   and also in other situations where you may have multiple Python installations on a single computer.

-* On Windows, on systems where the PEP 397 launcher isn't installed, it is not easy to ensure that the correct Python interpreter is used for a script.
+* On Windows, on systems where the :pep:`397` launcher isn't installed, it is not easy to ensure that the correct Python interpreter is used for a script.
 You may wish to install native Windows executable launchers which run the correct interpreter, based on a shebang line in the script.